Azure-Samples/netappfiles-dotnetcore-crr-sdk-sample/README.md

     ```powershell
     git clone https://github.com/Azure-Samples/netappfiles-dotnetcore-nfs4.1-sdk-sample.git
     ```
-1. Make sure you change the variables located at **.netappfiles-dotnetcore-crr-sdk-sample\src\anf-dotnetcore-crr-sdk-sample\anf-dotnetcore-crr-sdk-sample\program.cs at RunAsync method.**
+1. Make sure you change the variables located at **.netappfiles-dotnetcore-crr-sdk-sample\src\anf-dotnetcore-crr-sdk-sample\program.cs at RunAsync method.**
 1. Change folder to **.netappfiles-dotnetcore-crr-sdk-sample\src\anf-dotnetcore-crr-sdk-sample**
 1. Since we're using service principal authentication flow, make sure you have the **azureauth.json** and its environment variable with the path to it defined (as previously described)
 1. Build the console application